-$$\Delta w{h,\Omega} = \eta \cdot \delta{\Omega} \cdot o_h,\tag{6.17}$$ in which we now insert as follows:
+$$\Delta w{h,\Omega} = \eta \cdot \delta{\Omega} \cdot o_h, \tag{6.17}$$

 Here again I explicitly want to mention that it is very popular to divide the training into two phases by analytically computing a set of weights and then refining it by training with the delta rule.

 There is still the question whether to learn offline or online.
 Here, the answer is similar to the answer for the multilayer perceptron: Initially, one often trains online (faster movement across the error surface).
 Then, after having approximated the solution, the errors are once again accumulated and, for a more precise approximation, one trains offline in a third learning phase.
 However, similar to the MLPs, you can be successful by using many methods.